-- Leaders are the people nearest to us, not the big names and head of companies
+- Leaders are the people nearest to us, not the big names and heads of companies

 - Great leadership is great leadership regardless of generation or culture